veraison/corim/cocli/README.md

 }
 ```

-By default, the embedded CoMID and CoSWID tags are not expanded, and what you
+By default, the embedded CoMID, CoSWID and CoTS tags are not expanded, and what you
 will see is the base64 encoding of their CBOR serialisation.
 If you want to
 peek at the tags' content, supply the `--show-tags` (abbrev. `-v`) switch, which
 will add a further Tags section with one entry per each expanded tag: